 $10 EACH: Stereo Speakers, Radios and Radio Equipment, Amplifiers, Recording Equipment, CD Players, DVD Players, Blu-Ray Players, VCRs, Digital, Slide, And Overhead Projectors, Typewriters, Fans, Vacuum Cleaners, Power Tools, And Small Containers Of Household Batteries (like AA, AAA, C, D, 9 Volt).
 Also: Flat-screen computer monitors.

-$5 EACH: Still and Video Cameras and Lenses, Game Systems and Games, Toasters, Blenders, Mixers, Coffeemakers, Popcorn Poppers, And Small Kitchen Appliances.
+$5 EACH: Game Systems and Games, Toasters, Blenders, Mixers, Coffeemakers, Popcorn Poppers, And Small Kitchen Appliances.

 $5 PER SMALL CONTAINER: Computer Parts And Peripherals like Matrix Switches, Multiplexers, Docking Stations, Modems, Keyboards, Mice, Routers, Circuit Boards, Power Supplies, Hard Drives, Memory, Cables, Cords, Wires, Small Computer Speakers.
 Also: CDs, DVDs, Videotapes, Cassette Tapes, 8-Track Tapes, Reel-To-Reel Tapes, Remotes, Personal MP3 And CD Players, Answering Machines, Pagers, Tape Recorders, USB Media, Zip Disks, DLT Tapes, and Floppy Diskettes.

-FREE: Cell phones, Smartphones (like iPhone), E-Readers (like Kindle and Nook), tablets (like iPad), PDAs, Laptop Computers, Desktop Computer Cases/Towers (except those with built-in or integral screens), Servers, Ink Cartridges, and Toner Cartridges.
-QUESTIONS/SCHEDULING:Contact Christopher at 617-233-4120, or email@example.com
+NO CHARGE FOR: Cameras and Lenses, Cell phones, Smartphones (like iPhone), E-Readers (like Kindle and Nook), tablets (like iPad), PDAs, Laptop Computers, Desktop Computer CPU/Towers (except those with built-in or integral screens), Servers, Ink Cartridges, and Toner Cartridges.

 "TOXTOURTM", "TOXTAGTM" , "TOXTAGSTM" , One Healthy OceanTM, Electronic Waste Code of EthicsTM and Ethical Electronics RecyclingTMare trademarks owned by Christopher Swain.
 All Christopher Swain's creative work, including photographs, writings, blogs, etc., and all other content on this site, is copyright Christopher Swain 2001-2014.
 All rights reserved.
 Marks and copyrighted materials are used by One Healthy Ocean, Inc. by permission.